santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 4.md

 >
 > - b.
 No prime number is even.
 Therefore, all odd numbers are primes. _Note:_ Every odd number is _not even_ (divisible by 2) and _vice versa_.
 > 	- No X is Y. Therefore, everything that is not Y is X.
 > 	- No bird is a crocodile.
-Therefore, a duck is not a bird.
+Therefore, everything that is not a crocodile is a bird.
 >
 > - c.
 Latvians regard lamprey as a delicacy and lamprey are fish.
 So, if pike are fish, Latvians should also regard them as a delicacy.
+> 	- A is B. C is A. Therefore, C is B.
+> 	- A golden retriever is a dog.
+I love golden retrievers.
+Therefore, I love dogs.
+>
 >

 > [!example] Venn Diagrams for Statements - Questions